HomeResourcesHow to find out if you've been...

 Applying for the H-1B lottery

-The USCIS made significant changes to the H-1B visa application process for the 2020 cycle in addition to the new two-step lottery process.
+The USCIS made significant changes to the H-1B visa application process since the 2020 cycle in addition to the new two-step lottery process.

 Previously, every H-1B applicant had to fill out all the relevant application forms and submit them to the USCIS prior to the lottery deadline.